Unicode Based No Signup Free to Use

 SubscriptSuperscript

-PositionBelow the lineAbove the line
+PositionBelow the baselineAbove the baseline

-Common useChemistry, indicesPowers, footnotes
+Common useChemistry, indicesPowers, footnotes, units

-ExamplesCO₂, H₂O, x₁x², E=mc², ¹
+ExamplesCO₂, H₂O, x₁x², E=mc², ¹, m²

 One Tool for Both